FuzailAhmad-Khan/html-portfolio/README.md

 # html-portfolio
-My first HTML based portfolio website
+My first HTML based portfolio website as a part of my Web Dev Course